tduperron/daikon/daikon-service/service-common/README.md

 ## Contents

-This repository contains common code to build services, it offers:
+This storage contains common code to build services, it offers:
 * A generic service client: allow service code to depend on other service and don't worry whether the service is running in current JVM or remotely.

 ## Support